dandye/agentic_soc_agentspace/docs/DEPLOYMENT_WORKFLOW.md

 - Solution: Edit `.env` and add the missing prerequisite variables

 **Stage 2 errors**: These come from deployment output
-- Solution: Run `make deploy` and save the output values
+- Solution: Run `make agent-engine-deploy` and save the output values

 **Stage 3 errors**: These come from integration commands
 - Solution: Run the appropriate integration command and save the output